 Reservations: Required.
 Click here to reserve.
 Walk-ups will be permitted, if space is available.

-HOW WILL I RECOGNISE MY GUIDE?: Meet your guide outside Cafe Nero to the left of EXIT 2.
+How Will I Recognise My Guide?: Meet your guide outside Cafe Nero to the left of EXIT 2.
 You will receive a photograph of your guide the evening before your tour.

-Duration: Approximately 2 hours.
+Duration: Approximately 2.5 hours.

-When: View our Calendar.
+When: Most Wednesdays and Sundays View our Calendar.

 Cost: This tour is free to take, and you get to decide what, if anything, the tour was worth when it’s done.
 A name-your-own-price tour is a tour for anyone’s budget.